susheel7783/Docker-and-kubernates-learning-resource/docker.md

 Docker creates an environment where all the required libraries are pre-installed within that container, ensuring the application runs the same way everywhere.

+Problem it Solves: The classic "Works on my machine" problem.
+It ensures that if an app runs on a developer's Windows laptop, it will run exactly the same on a client's Mac or a Linux server

 ### Key Components: